What is AdBlue?

 Uses of AdBlue

-Some diesel vehicles have a warning message on the dashboard to alert you to the need to refill the vehicle with AdBlue.
-Once this warning light comes on, it is estimated that your vehicle will have a range of around 2,400km, giving you plenty of time to refill.
-After that range is reached, your vehicle will not be able to restart until the AdBlue is replenished.
-Once you have filled up with AdBlue, the light may take a few minutes to go out.
-The AdBlue indicator light or notification may differ depending on the car manufacturer, and you should consult your vehicle manual to confirm.
+Some diesel vehicles display a dashboard warning message to alert you when you need to refill AdBlue.
+Once this warning light comes on, you can expect a range of around 2,400km, giving you plenty of time to refill.
+After you reach that range, your vehicle will not start until you refill the AdBlue.
+Once you have filled up, the light may take a few minutes to go out.
+Consult your vehicle manual to confirm what the AdBlue indicator light looks like.

-High-mileage fleet vehicles are likely going to need their AdBlue tanks to be refilled regularly.
+High-mileage fleet vehicles will likely need regular AdBlue refills.

 Where can I purchase AdBlue?